-Similar to how the tuning slides help trombonists make tuning adjustments, the valve slides allow the trombonist to change tones by changing the length of the trombone’s tubing.
-When it comes to valve slides on the trombone, there are three: the first valve slide, the second valve slide, and the third valve slide.
-Each branches off of a valve casing, so when the trombonist depresses a valve piston and opens an air channel to that slide, the pitch changes.
+Similar to how the tuning slides help trombonists make tuning adjustments, the valve slides allow the trombonist to change tone.
+This is done by changing the length of the trombone’s tubing.
+When it comes to valve slides on the trombone, there are three.
+Each branches off of a valve casing.
+When the trombonist depresses a valve piston and opens an air channel to that slide, the pitch changes.
 Although the slides are fitted tightly, tuning can also be changed by moving them in and out with minimal effort.
 Valve slides should be removed, cleaned, and re-lubricated periodically, just make sure you AREN’T using slide grease for your valves.
-If the valve slides become stuck, take your trombone to a technician right away–don’t try to force them loose with a pair of pliers!
+If the valve slides become stuck, take your trombone to a technician right away.
+Don’t try to force them loose with a pair of pliers!

 The Water Key

-It may sound gross, but during play it’s common for small amounts of spit to accumulate in the trombone’s main slide.
+During play, it’s common for small amounts of spit to accumulate in the trombone’s main slide.
 This is where the water key comes into play.
 The water key is a small metal lever found on the trombone’s main slide.
 The lever can be pressed to open a small hole in the slide that allows water to escape.
-In short, moisture can be removed by pressing the key and blowing sharply into the trombone’s mouthpiece until the water has been emptied.
+Moisture can be removed by pressing the key and blowing sharply into the trombone’s mouthpiece until the water has been emptied.
 The water key has a small round disc that seals the hole when the water key is closed.
 During routine maintenance and cleaning, inspect the disc and make sure it’s clean and providing a good seal.
 If the disc needs to be replaced, take it to a repair technician right away.